felixleopoldo/benchpress/README.md

 ![Benchpress](images/benchpress.jpg)

-Benchpress is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow  where structure learning algorithms, implented in possibly different laguages, can be executed and compared on the same grounds.
+Benchpress is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow where structure learning algorithms, implemented in possibly different laguages, can be executed and compared.
-The computationens scale seamlessly on multiple cores or *"... to server, cluster, grid and cloud environments, without the need to modify the workflow definition" - Snakemake*.
+The computations scale seamlessly on multiple cores or *"... to server, cluster, grid and cloud environments, without the need to modify the workflow definition" - Snakemake*.
 The documentation is found at https://benchpressdocs.readthedocs.io.

 The currently supported algorithms are